lammps/lammps/doc/src/fix_press_langevin.rst

 barostat.
 This value is used to compute the value of the force :math:`f_P` in the equation of motion.
 It is important to note that this value is not the instantaneous temperature but a target temperature that ramps from *Tstart* to *Tstop*.
-Also the required argument *seed* also sets the seed for the random number generator used in the generation of the random forces.
+Also the required argument *seed* sets the seed for the random number generator used in the generation of the random forces.

 ----------